The Modern Supply Chain Is Snapping

-When President Trump invoked the Defense Production Act on Wednesday, it was telling in two respects.
+When President Donald Trump invoked the Defense Production Act yesterday, it was telling in two respects.
 First, it showed that the full force of the federal government will be brought to bear in the manufacturing of vital medical supplies.
-Second, it underlined what has already become clear: the way our modern supply chain is built is incredibly fragile.
+Second, it underlined what has already become clear: The way our modern supply chain is built is incredibly fragile.

-For Doug Watkins, that was obvious several weeks ago, when he realized his hospital didn’t have enough surgical gowns.
+For Doug Watkins, that was obvious several weeks ago, when he realized that his hospital didn’t have enough surgical gowns.
 Watkins, who oversees the supply chain at the Medical University of South Carolina health system, learned in February that one of the Chinese gown manufacturers that supplies his hospital had a contamination issue with its products.

 Read: You’re likely to get the coronavirus